agudluri/Data-Structures/Prim's_Minimum_Spanning_Tree/README.md

 - A sample input, 'input.txt' has been provided with the edge information of the graph in the form of a matrix.
 You may edit the weights as you please.
 Zeroes indicate the lack of an edge between the vertices.

-- Please enter numbers (0 for A, 1 for B and so on) as an input argument while running the program.
+- Please enter numbers (0 for A, 1 for B and so on) as input arguments while running the program.